ezpaarse-project/ezpaarse/doc/development/tools.md

 ## loganonymizer

-Anonymize a log file.
-The sensitive elements, like the login or the machine name are replaced with random values.
+Anonymizes a log file.
+The sensitive elements, like the login, machine name or IP address, are replaced with random values.
 The log file should be sent to the system input (stdin) of the command.

 Example:
 ```bash